qdread/qdread.github.io/_pages/data-science.md

 ## Teaching Data Science

-Since 2019, Quentin has created online data science lessons and taught them in-person and virtually as part of the data science team at [SESYNC](https://www.sesync.org).
+From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at [SESYNC](https://www.sesync.org).
 Quentin has either created or contributed to a whole host of lessons available on the [SESYNC cyberhelp page](https://cyberhelp.sesync.org/lesson).
-Topics include [basic][basicgit] and [advanced git][advancedgit], using R and APIs to [get online data][onlinedata], and [geospatial data][geospatial].
+Topics include [basic][basicgit] and [advanced git][advancedgit], using R and APIs to [get online data][onlinedata], and [geospatial data packages in R][geospatial].

 [Back to top](#top)